Dijak: Chaotic Wrestling (2013–2017)

+Dijak at a Chaotic Wrestling event in December 2014.

 Following two losses in smaller promotions, Dijak joined Chaotic Wrestling, training under Brian Fury and Todd Hanson.
 He made his debut in August 2013 in a winning effort against Vern Vicallo, and remained undefeated until July 2014 when he lost to Chaotic Wrestling champion Mark Shurman.
 After earning another title shot in a fatal four-way match the next month, he went on to defeat Shurman in their rematch on October 24 and claim the CW Heavyweight Championship.
 After a reign of 148 days, he lost the title against Chase Del Monte on March 21, 2015.
 In 2016, Dijak teamed with Mikey Webb to form the tag team The American Destroyers.
 Dijak and Webb would go on to win the Chaotic Wrestling Tag Team Championship by defeating The Logan Brothers on December 26, 2016, before losing them less than a month later to The Mill City Hooligans.
 In his final match for the promotion, Dijak defeated Christian Casanova and Josh Briggs in a triple threat match for the Chaotic Wrestling New England Championship.
 Immediately after the match, he vacated the title.